Mjkhan9/aws-mfa-incident-simulator/TALKING_POINTS.md

 ## The 30-Second Pitch

-> "I built an incident response simulator for MFA authentication failures.
-It generates realistic failure patterns—token issues, rate limiting, policy misconfigurations—and I documented the full detection-to-resolution workflow for each.
-The goal wasn't just to build infrastructure; it was to demonstrate I can operate systems, read logs, and debug systematically."
+> "I built a dual-mode incident detection system for MFA authentication failures.
+It can either process real CloudTrail events through EventBridge for live detection, or accept test payloads for demos.
+It handles token issues, rate limiting, and policy misconfigurations—and I documented the full detection-to-resolution workflow for each.
+The goal wasn't just infrastructure; it was demonstrating I can operate systems, read logs, and debug systematically."

 ---